Robust inference using density-powered Stein operators: Introduction

-We address this challenge by developing a robust estimation framework grounded in transport-based information geometry.
-We introduce a probability-weighted operator, called the $\gamma$-Stein operator, which leads to a new version of Stein identity, derived directly from the first variation of the $\gamma$-divergence for an infinitesimal transport.
-The proposed Stein identity automatically generates the unbiased estimating function with independence from the normalizing constant.
-At the same time, the estimating function of probability-weighted form intrinsically discounts the effect of outliers.
-The resulting $\gamma$-score matching estimator offers two significant advantages.
-First, its inherent geometric structure provides strong robustness against data contamination.
-Second, the estimation objective is independent of the model's normalizing constant, making it computationally efficient for complex models where this constant is intractable.
-We demonstrate these benefits through numerical experiments, showing that our method remains stable and accurate in scenarios where MLE and other existing estimators fail.
-Next we extend our framework to a Reproducing Kernel Hilbert Space (RKHS), in which the proposed Stein operator indices a probability-weighted Stein discrepancy.
-This extension to RKHS establishes a direct connection to Stein's method, leading to the development of a robust goodness-of-fit test and a new algorithm for robust variational inference.
-Our work builds upon several lines of research in divergence measures and their applications in statistical inference.
+We address this challenge by developing a robust estimation framework grounded in transport-based information geometry. {We introduce a probability-weighted operator, called the $\gamma$-Stein operator.
+It satisfies a weighted Stein identity and is also connected to the first variation of the $\gamma$-divergence under infinitesimal transport.
+These two roles should be distinguished: the Stein identity supplies unbiased estimating equations, whereas the variational identity explains why the weighting is naturally associated with the scale-invariant $\gamma$-divergence.} {The resulting $\gamma$-score matching estimating equation inherits the normalizing-constant-free property of ordinary score matching because the unknown partition function appears only as a common multiplicative factor.
+At the same time, the factor $p_\theta(x)^\gamma$ down-weights observations assigned small model density, giving robustness against gross contamination at the possible cost of efficiency under clean data.} {We demonstrate this robustness--efficiency trade-off through numerical experiments rather than claiming uniform dominance over likelihood-based competitors.
+We then extend the framework to a Reproducing Kernel Hilbert Space (RKHS), in which the proposed Stein operator induces a probability-weighted Stein discrepancy.
+This extension yields a robust diagnostic version of kernelized goodness-of-fit testing and a robust particle-based variational inference algorithm.} Our work builds upon several lines of research in divergence measures and their applications in statistical inference.
 Classical Fisher divergence has been studied extensively for parameter estimation and model assessment \citep{li2020fisher, anastasiou2023stein}.
 Extensions like score matching and Stein discrepancies \citep{liu2016stein, gorham2017measuring, matsubara2022robust} have provided tools for likelihood-free inference and robust learning.
-Our approach is built upon the $\gamma$-divergence, a family of information-theoretic measures, such as $\beta$-divergence and $\gamma$-divergence, have been proposed to improve robustness against model misspecification \citep{basu1998robust, fujisawa2008robust, cichocki2010families}.
+Our approach is built upon the $\gamma$-divergence, a family of information-theoretic measures, such as $\beta$-divergence and $\gamma$-divergence, have been proposed to improve robustness against model misspecification \citep{basu1998robust, fujisawa2008robust, cichocki2010families}. { A density-weighted Stein operator of the type studied here has also been employed in generative modeling, where it induces an implicit geometric regularization in flow matching \citep{eguchi2026densityweighted}.
+The present paper is concerned instead with statistical inference for unnormalized models, namely parameter estimation, goodness-of-fit diagnostics, and particle-based posterior approximation.}